BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 Metering

 Calls to a code agent over the hosted gateway are the metered surface — usage is recorded per call on the gateway path.
 This is what makes hosted code agents the primary, billable way to run real code on FindAgent.
-Offline local runs of declarative agents aren't metered, but a code agent only runs in the hosted sandbox, so its usage is always counted.
+A local code agent runs offline on the buyer's own machine, so — like any offline local run — it is inherently unmeterable and isn't counted.

 Security